jhoncbuendia/marketresellers/README.md

 # marketresellers

-## marketresellers is a reseller platform made in Django
+## marketresellers is a reseller platform made in Django, AngularJS, Twitter Bootstrap.